heremaps/gluecodium/docs/naming_conventions.md

 * Constant and enumerator names are in UPPER_SNAKE_CASE.

 ### Attribute names
-* Attribute getter names are prefixed with "get", unless it's a Boolean attribute.
+* Attribute getter names are prefixed with `get`, unless it's a Boolean attribute.
-* Boolean attribute getter names are prefixed with "is".
+* Boolean attribute getter names are prefixed with `is`.
-* Attribute setter names are prefixed with "set".
+* Attribute setter names are prefixed with `set`.

 ### Method overloads ambiguity resolution
 Arrays and Maps defined in FIDL definition are generated as List<> and Map<> generics in Java